lucaloiacono/lucaloiacono/README.md

 # Hi, i'm Luca Lo Iacono
 <img src="https://komarev.com/ghpvc/?username=lucaloiacono&style=for-the-badge">

 ✨ I'm a technology enthusiast and seasoned developer with extensive experience in software and cloud technologies.
-Currently, I hold the position of Software Engineer at my company [@tokemsrl](https://github.com/tokemsrl), where i design and develop tailored software solutions but i also oversee the commercial aspects of the business.
+Currently, I hold the position of Full Stack Engineer at my company [@tokemsrl](https://github.com/tokemsrl), where i design and develop tailored software solutions but i also oversee the commercial aspects of the business.

 🚀 My mission is to create innovative and scalable solutions that meet client needs.
 I am passionate about continuous learning and always seeking stimulating challenges in the realms of software development and cloud technologies.